-Getting deeper inside this Worli village one can see small yet colorful shanties and chawls, old duplexes with those iron stairs to climb from outside, a view of those openly kept clothes drying under bright light of sun, also get a glimpse of those sweet looking colorful pots majorly for Tulsi plant and flowers.
-Everyone has their own choice of color to paint their home from outside, So one house will look painted blue while other red and blue, including the ladders.
+Getting deeper inside this Worli village one can see small yet colourful shanties and chawls, old duplexes with those iron stairs to climb from outside, a view of those openly kept clothes drying under bright light of sun, also get a glimpse of those sweet looking colourful pots major for Tulsi plant and flowers.
+Everyone has their own choice of colour to paint their home from outside, So one house will look painted blue while other red and blue, including the ladders.
 The zig-zag lanes called ‘Gullies’ locally in Mumbai may make you bit confused about the exact entrance you came from.
-Apart from those temple and small idols of lord jesus and virgin marry inside village, Villagers truly believe in worshiping and praying those major artificial things that brings bread butter to their families, they pray and ask for blessing from the wide Arabian sea for giving them enough fishes for business whenever they get in, they pray for safety of themselves and family and occasionally they also put ‘Tika’ to their boats (A small Red Color Dot) which is a traditional way of worshiping things and welcoming people.
+Apart from those temple and small idols of lord Jesus and virgin marry inside village, Villagers truly believe in worshipping and praying those major artificial things that brings bread butter to their families, they pray and ask for blessing from the wide Arabian sea for giving them enough fishes for business whenever they get in, they pray for safety of themselves and family and occasionally they also put ‘Tika’ to their boats (A small Red Color Dot) which is a traditional way of worshipping things and welcoming people.

 Whats more ?
 Ask for some help and see the immediate response and helping hands to guide you inside location to explore and for things you want.
 Not just this village, go to any corner of this city, the village people are equally helpful for anything you ask, they have time to respond with big smile even to welcome to peep inside their life.
 Now if you are lucky, you can see the traditional way of getting married here, the Mandav day (A Day Prior to Wedding) is considered fun and dance day when people will eat, drink and dance the way they want, full of excitement and entertainment with nashik dhol or an orchestra.
 Request for some authentic Koli food served in Patravali and see those delicious fresh fishes served.
 Next, during wedding day watch those beautiful women of India, the traditional wear of beautiful bride and nauvari sari other women and girls in village wear during such occasions.
 That’s the little, limited yet a beautiful life of village here.